ShivanKaul/star-spec/draft-dss-star.md

 Aggregation is the final phase of STAR.
 It happens offline and does not require any communication between different STAR entities.
 It proceeds as follows.
-First, the Aggregation Server groups reports together based on their `tag` value.
-Let `report_set` denote a set of at least REPORT_THRESHOLD reports that have a matching `tag` value.
+First, the Aggregation Server groups reports together based on their `share_commitment` value.
+Let `report_set` denote a set of at least REPORT_THRESHOLD reports that have a matching `share_commitment` value.

 Given this set, the Aggregation Server begins by running the secret share recovery algoritm as follows: